• Home

 Hola Barcelona, your travel solution

-Founded by Queen Elisenda of Montcada, the wife of King James II of Aragon, in 1326, the monastery is one of the best examples of Catalan Gothic architecture and its three-storey cloister is the city’s most splendid.
-The enclosure also includes the Church of Pedralbes, a garden of medicinal plants, the tomb of Elisenda of Montcada, and an infirmary that is one of the best preserved examples of a Renaissance hospital building.
+Founded by Queen Elisenda de Montcada, wife of James II, in 1326, the monastery is one of the finest examples of Catalan Gothic architecture, and its three-story cloister is the most splendid in the city.
+The complex also includes the Church of Pedralbes, a medicinal plant garden, the tomb of Elisenda de Montcada, and the infirmary — one of the best-preserved Renaissance hospital buildings.

 Barcelona Bus Turístic, on the Hola Barcelona app